pattern-lab/website/docs/php/pattern-states.md

 ## Giving Patterns a State

-Giving patterns a state is accomplished by setting the `state` frontmatter key on any pattern's companion `.md` file.
-Consider this media block pattern:
+Giving patterns a state is simply a matter of modifying the file name.
+If we wanted to give our `molecules-media-block` pattern a state of `inprogress` we'd change the file name from:

 ```
-./source/_patterns/molecules/blocks/media-block.mustache
+./source/_patterns/01-molecules/02-blocks/00-media-block.mustache
 ```

-We would create or edit a file in the same location, calling it `media-block.md`:
+to:

 ```
----
-state: inreview
----
-The media block consists of...
+./source/_patterns/01-molecules/02-blocks/00-media-block@inprogress.mustache
 ```

 ## Adding Customized States

 The three default states included with Pattern Lab might not be enough for everyone.
-To add customized states you should modify your own CSS files. **DO NOT** modify pattern states in `public/`.
-You cannot be assured these files won't be overwritten.
+To add customized states you should modify your own CSS files. **DO NOT** modify `states.css` in `public/styleguide/css/`.
+This is because `states.css` will be overwritten in future upgrades.

 You can use the following as your CSS template for new pattern states: